 Prior to initial transfer, transport or disposal of radioactive materials

-For those licensees that have elected to demonstrate compliance to the requirements of 10 CFR 20 via alternate methods, SECY-04-0032, “Programmatic Information Needed for Approval of a Combined License Application Without Inspections, Tests, Analyses, and Acceptance Criteria” noted that in the absence of ITAAC, “fully described” should be understood to mean that the program is clearly and sufficiently described in terms of the scope and level of detail to allow a reasonable assurance finding of acceptability at the COL stage.
+For those licensees that have elected to demonstrate compliance to the requirements of 10 CFR Part 20 via alternate methods, SECY-04-0032, “Programmatic Information Needed for Approval of a Combined License Application Without Inspections, Tests, Analyses, and Acceptance Criteria” noted that in the absence of inspection, test, analysis, and acceptance criteria (ITAAC), “fully described” should be understood to mean that the program is clearly and sufficiently described in terms of the scope and level of detail to allow a reasonable assurance finding of acceptability at the combined license (COL) stage.

 01.01 Plant Readiness.
-To inspect for readiness of the plant with respect to 10 CFR 20 based on the licensee’s programs for internal exposure control and assessment.
+To inspect for readiness of the plant with respect to 10 CFR Part 20 based on the licensee’s programs for internal exposure control and assessment.

 01.02 Internal Exposure Controls.
 To determine whether the programs for controlling internal occupational exposure and to assess individual intakes of radioactive material during normal operations meet the program objectives.
 This inspection procedure focuses on the program’s readiness for use by plant personnel.